 Course requirements.
-Candidates are required to complete a program totalling a minimum of 82.5 credits or equivalent to 12 hours per week for two sessions of full-time study, made up of compulsory subjects (60 credits) and elective subjects (a minimum of 22.5 credits).
+Candidates are required to complete a program totalling a minimum of 84 credit points made up of 5 compulsory subjects (60 credit points) and 2 elective subjects (24 credit points).
 Compulsory subjects not offered in a particular year may be substituted by an approved equivalent subject.

 The course will normally comprise one year of full-time study or two years part-time study.

-One-third of the credits for elective subjects may be from approved undergraduate subjects.
+Compulsory subjects